utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 Which should still be `icj`.
 So you had listed the files for the folder "above" you.

-## tab completion
+## Tab completion

 If you are doing `ls` or `cd` or otherwise referencing a path in the terminal, you don't have to type the whole word for each directory.
-If you you are trying to list the contents of "newdirectory", then start with `ls newd` and then hit tab, and it will finish out the path as `ls newdirectory`.
+If  you are trying to list the contents of "newdirectory", then start with `ls newd` and then hit tab, and it will finish out the path as `ls newdirectory`.
 This is SUPER handy and you should use it often.
 Like all the time.

 ## On the right path